Getting Started with Lectic

 Lectic needs at least one provider key in your environment.
 Make sure you’ve exported it in the same shell session:

-If you set the key in a config file (like .bashrc), you may need to restart your terminal or run source ~/.bashrc.
+If you set the key in .bashrc or .zshrc, restart your terminal or run source ~/.bashrc to pick it up.

 Response is empty or tool calls aren’t working